keebio/chocopad-case/README.md

 If you purchased the Chocopad Rev. 2 when it first came out, then you have the X1 version.
 The latest batch of PCBs is the X2 version, but they have not been released yet.

+### Printing Tips

+For the top shell and middle layer, it is best to print them with the top face on the build plate.
+In this orientation, you may want to print the middle layer with supports, so the USB-C port area can be supported, but this is not required.

-## Parts Needed
+### Parts Needed

 You will need four 8mm or 9mm M2 screws to insert through the bottom plate upwards, all the way to the top shell, which you will screw into.
+These screws will be made available at Keebio soon.

 ## License